 We live in a world with a continuous stream of information from various channels demanding our attention.
-In addition, social media can be engaging – we scroll through photos and messages and find it hard to stop to get back to our work.
+In addition, social media can be engaging—we scroll through photos and messages and find it difficult to stop to get back to our work.
 Without realising it, hours can go by, leaving less time available to progress our goals.

 Studying requires focused time and effort.
-We need to be on our own to concentrate on our work, so it can be hard to do as we also want to connect with family and friends.
+It can be challenging to focus on our work when we also want to connect with our family and friends.

 Academic work requires reading lengthy and more complex texts.
 It can be challenging to focus on one task for a set period when we are used to scanning websites and reading content online presented in a bite-sized format.